Oichkatzelesfrettschen/Avrix/README.md

 * **build** the firmware, boot it in QEMU (`arduino-uno` machine),
 * print MCU-specific `CFLAGS`/`LDFLAGS` ready to paste into your Makefile.

+Run `./setup.sh --help` to see all options or to perform the installation steps manually.

 ---

 ## 1 · Compiler choices